itaisteinherz/netoani.com/content/blog/uncommon-python-type-hints-for-edge-cases/index.md

 ---
-title: Special Python Type Hints for Edge Cases
+title: Uncommon Python Type Hints for Special Cases
 date: 2023-08-25T11:37:52.768Z
 description: An overview of special Python type hints, created to enable type hinting of edge-cases in code and complex modules.
 ---